► Our Volkswagen e-Golf full review

 ► Easy to drive, high quality interior

-The good news is that the old stager still has a number of tricks up its sleeve, making it a desirable and usable electric car for a good number of EVangelists.
-So, before you decide to write it off out of hand on the grounds of age, let us spell out the good, the bad and the ugly of the Volkswagen e-Golf.
+So, before you decide to write it off out of hand in favour of the flimsy futurism of the Tesla Model 3 or proven Renault Zoe, let us spell out the good, the bad and the ugly of the Volkswagen e-Golf.

 What’s under the skin?